meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 # Dataset

-The base dataset is GoEmotions — a human-annotated dataset of 58k Reddit comments labeled for 27 emotion categories.
+The base dataset is GoEmotions — a human-annotated corpus of 58k Reddit comments labeled with 27 emotion categories.

 For this project:

-A total of 12 balanced subsets were created.
+12 balanced subsets were created

-Each subset represents a specific configuration of:
+Each subset varies by:

-Label classes: 2, 4, 8, or 16
+Number of label classes: 2, 4, 8, or 16

-Training samples: 800, 1600, or 2400 samples
+Number of training samples per class: 800, 1600, or 2400

-This results in a systematic grid of classification tasks to evaluate model generalization in low- to mid-resource regimes.
+This design forms a systematic evaluation grid across varying classification complexities and dataset sizes.

 # Key Tools & Libraries

-Transformers (Hugging Face) – for model loading, tokenization, training
+**Hugging Face Transformers** – for model loading, tokenization, and training

-PEFT (LoRA) – for parameter-efficient fine-tuning
+**PEFT (LoRA)** – for parameter-efficient fine-tuning

-Datasets (Hugging Face) – for dataset handling and processing
+**Hugging Face Datasets** – for loading and preprocessing the dataset

-PyTorch – deep learning backend for model training
+**PyTorch** – as the deep learning backend

-Evaluate – for computing accuracy and other metrics
+**Evaluate** – for computing evaluation metrics such as accuracy

-# Models Fine-Tuned
+# Models

 Four different pre-trained LLMs were fine-tuned for each dataset configuration: